Reformatory People Think She Will Have to be Tethered on the Lawn

 Tethered on the lawn?
 What?

 The Kansas State Industrial Reformatory in Hutchinson was going to get a new inmate — a female inmate!
-Apparently none of the smart lawmakers in Kansas had ever considered the possibility that a judge might send a girl to the reformatory.
+Apparently none of the smart lawmakers in Kansas considered the possibility that a judge might send a girl to the reformatory.
 But the Wichita judge had gotten sick and tired of seeing Pinkie Dunn, so he double-checked and found that the law specified that “persons,” could be incarcerated there and that meant not just male persons.

 1899 was a busy year for 17-year-old Pinkie, legally speaking.
 She’d been accused, along with several other girls, of slashing a man with a razor.
 Then there was the fancy Easter dress she was suspected of stealing from a woman who employed her as a cook and dishwasher.
 Not to mention the pocketbook she and another girl were accused of taking right out from under the head of a local chili vendor while the woman slept, and then going back into the shop and buying some chili with the proceeds of the theft.
 That took real nerve!

 The final straw was when Pinkie was accused of sneaking into the hotel room of a male traveler and stealing his gold watch — she was jailed, tried and convicted of grand larceny.
 Judge Dale decided to make an example by sending her to a prison that wasn’t built to house female prisoners.
 Reformatory officials were not happy and, immediately after she arrived, they granted her parole and set her free.
 She was ordered to return to her hometown of Wichita and given a train ticket for that purpose.